Franktang2/pandas-challenge/README.md

 **Top Spenders**

--Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
+Identify the the top 5 spenders in the game by total purchase value, then list (in a table):

 -SN